 You could probably get a pet insurance policy from another provider that costs less than a Trupanion policy.
 You could save some money each month.
 You could feel good about yourself knowing you had insured your pet.
 You could move on to the other things on your to-do list.

-But what happens when your cat or dog gets sick?
-Will that cheaper insurance policy actually help you and your pet when you need it most?
+But what happens when your cat or dog needs medical care?
+Will that less expensive insurance policy help you and your pet when you need it most?

 - The majority of plans do not cover congenital or hereditary conditions (the conditions breeds are more likely to experience)

 - Excludes over 182 conditions from most of their plans